Namass/Branch-Integration-Guides/android-quick-start.md

 -->

 ## Step X1: Configuring your API key
-Now you'll need the API key that you created in step GGG.
+Now you'll need the API key that you created in the [Branch Dashboard](https://dashboard.branch.io/).

 This guide assumes that you're familiar with the [Android UI lifecycle](http://developer.android.com/training/basics/activity-lifecycle/starting.html).